bloomberg/pystack/README.md

 Note that sometimes both libraries are provided together as part of a distribution's `elfutils` package.

-Check your package manager on how to install these dependencies (for example `apt-get install libdw-dev libelf-dev` in Debian-based systems).
-Note that you may need to tell the compiler where to find the header and library files of the dependencies in order for the build to succeed.
+Check your package manager on how to install these dependencies (e.g., `apt-get install libdw-dev libelf-dev` in Debian-based systems).
+Note that you may need to tell the compiler where to find the header and library files of the dependencies for the build to succeed.
 Check your distribution's documentation to determine the location of the header and library files or for more detailed information.

-Once you have the binary dependencies installed, you can clone the repository and follow the typical build process for Python libraries:
+Once you have these binary dependencies installed, you can clone the repository and follow the typical build process for Python libraries:

 ```shell